gooddata/gooddata-ui-sdk/libs/sdk-backend-tiger/api/sdk-backend-tiger.api.md

 import { JsonApiDataSourceInAttributesTypeEnum } from '@gooddata/api-client-tiger';
 import { JsonApiDataSourceInDocument } from '@gooddata/api-client-tiger';
 import { JsonApiOrganizationOutMetaPermissionsEnum } from '@gooddata/api-client-tiger';
+import { JsonApiWorkspaceDataFilterInDocument } from '@gooddata/api-client-tiger';
+import { JsonApiWorkspaceDataFilterOutDocument } from '@gooddata/api-client-tiger';
+import { JsonApiWorkspaceDataFilterSettingInDocument } from '@gooddata/api-client-tiger';
+import { JsonApiWorkspaceDataFilterSettingOutDocument } from '@gooddata/api-client-tiger';
 import { JsonApiWorkspaceInDocument } from '@gooddata/api-client-tiger';
 import { LayoutApiPutWorkspaceLayoutRequest } from '@gooddata/api-client-tiger';
 import { LayoutApiSetPdmLayoutRequest } from '@gooddata/api-client-tiger';